restu-lomboe/datatable-livewire/README.md

 ### Step 2: Configure Tailwind CSS

-Add the package's views to your Tailwind configuration to ensure all styles are included if use Tailwind v3 below:
+Add the package's views to your Tailwind configuration to ensure all styles are included if you are using Tailwind v3:

 ```js
 // tailwind.config.js